talkpython/100daysofcode-with-python-course/days/82-84-dataviz-plotly/README.md

 # Data Vizualization with Plotly

-Welcome to this lesson.
-I prepared [a notebook](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/82-84-dataviz-plotly/data-viz.ipynb) so you can follow along.

 [Plotly](https://plot.ly/python/) is a data visualization library that lets you create beautiful graphs and is easy to use.

-In this lesson we use it to analyze PyBites' blog feed data.
+In this lesson we use it to analyze some PyBites blog feed data.

 ## Day 1: Getting the data

+Today you watch the videos.
+You can follow along with the examples [using my notebook](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/82-84-dataviz-plotly/data-viz.ipynb).

 We use `feedparser` and `collections.Counter` to prepare PyBites feed data, then use `plotly` to look at: